tmiddlet2666/coherence-grafana-metrics/README.md

 Login to Grafana using the following URL: `http://127.0.0.1:3000/`  - default user admin/admin

-Add a default Prometheus data source called `Prometheus` with an endpoint of `http://host.docker.internal:9090`.
+Add a default Prometheus data source called `prometheus` with an endpoint of `http://host.docker.internal:9090`.

 Ensure that you make this datasource the default datasource if it is not already.